westey-m/semantic-kernel-1/docs/decisions/0041-updated-vector-store-design.md

 Chosen option: 4 + 5.

-- Collection setup and configuration varies considerably across different databases.
+- Collection create and configuration varies considerably across different schemas, even for the same database, but also varies by database type.
-- Collection setup and configuration outside of some core supported scenarios is not part of the value proposition of SK.
+- Collection list, exists and delete is the same across different schemas, but varies by database type.
-- Vector storage, even with custom schemas can be supported using a single implementation.
+- Vector storage, even with custom schemas can be supported using a single implementation per database type.
-- We will therefore need to support multiple collection service implementations per store type and a single vector store implementation per store type.
+- We will therefore need to support multiple collection create service implementations per store type, a single colelction update service implementation per store type, and a single vector store implementation per store type.
 - At the same time we can layer interfaces on top that allow easy combined access to colleciton and record management.

-###  Question 2: Collection name and key value normalization in decorator or main class.
+###  Question 2: Collection name and key value normalization in store, decorator or via injection.

 #### Option 1 - Normalization in main vector store